 Worship ties all of our lives together.
 Our worship is centered on the Holy Eucharist and is ordered according to the Book of Common Prayer.
 Gathered around the table, we come to know the depth of hospitality and love of God for us.
 Forgiven and renewed, we go into the world and share the gifts we have received.

 Worship at St. John’s is a sacred and joy-filled experience.
-We strive to offer worship services that are reverent, relevant, joyful, and welcoming.
-Children are welcome at all of our services and are active participants at our 9:30 service, where they may serve as acolytes.
-The role of children and youth is amplified the first Sunday of the month when our Choristers (children’s choir) sing and when they serve as readers of scripture, assist with the prayers of the people, and serve as ushers and greeters.
+We strive to offer worship services that are reverent, relevant, joyful and welcoming.
+Children are welcome at all of our services and are active participants at our 9:30 am service, where they may serve as acolytes.
+The role of children and youth is amplified the Second Sunday of the month when our Choristers (children’s choir) sing and when they serve as readers of scripture, assist with the prayers of the people, and serve as ushers and greeters.

 Our worship is determined by the liturgical calendar which includes the seasons of Advent, Christmas, Epiphany, Lent, Holy Week, Easter, and the season after Pentecost.
-We have baptisms, confirmations, weddings, memorials and funerals at St. John’s.
+We have baptisms, confirmations, weddings, memorials, and funerals at St. John’s.
 Our services follow the Episcopal Book of Common Prayer.
 Each Sunday we celebrate Holy Eucharist, beginning with the liturgy of the word in which the Bible is read, a sermon presented, prayers of the people offered, and our sins confessed.
 The liturgy of the table follows, which brings us into communion with Christ and each other.
-Through the year, we have special services including the St. Francis Day Blessing of the Animals, Prayers for the Holy Innocents, Martin Luther King Jr. Day, and the Kirkin' o' the Tartan.
+Through the year, we have special services including the St. Francis Day Blessing of the Animals, Prayers for the Holy Innocents, and the Kirkin' o' the Tartan.